 - Ethereum Constantinople Hard Fork of Ethereum

-This is a perfect example of a hard fork that doesn’t necessarily lead to a split of the network.
-Ethereum Constantinople hard fork was implemented on 28th February 2019, featuring improvements to network efficiency and fee structure, as well as, upgrades that pave the way to the development and launch of the much-anticipated ethereum 2.0 in 2020.
+This is a perfect example of a hard fork that doesn’t necessarily lead to a network split.
+Ethereum Constantinople’s hard fork was implemented on 28 February 2019, featuring improvements to network efficiency and fee structure, and paved the way to developing and launching the much-anticipated Ethereum 2.0 in 2020.

 - Hive Hard Fork of Steem Blockchain